acumos/system-integration/docs/user-guide.rst

 In system-integration repo folder acumosk8s-public-cloud/azure:

-*  deployments/all_start_stop.sh: the main script that kicks off the deployment, to setup pods Acumos , elk, docker, kong, nexus ,proxy and mariadb under a kubernetes environment.
+*  deployments/all_start_stop.sh: the main script that kicks off the deployment, to setup pods Acumos, elk, docker, kong, nexus, proxy and mariadb under a kubernetes environment.
 *  acumos-kubectl.env: environment setup file that is customized as new environment parameters get generated (e.g. passwords).
 Used by various scripts in this toolset, to set shell environment variables that they need.
 * deployments/: kubernetes deployment templates for all system components.
-*  services/all_start_stop.sh: the script that gets all the services started, to setup service for Acumos , elk, docker, kong, nexus ,proxy, mariadb and federation under a kubernetes environment.
+*  services/all_start_stop.sh: the script that gets all the services started, to setup service for Acumos, elk, docker, kong, nexus, proxy, mariadb and federation under a kubernetes environment.
 * services/: kubernetes service templates for all system components.
 * configmap/: kubernetes configmap templates for ELK stack.